saltzmanjoelh/aws-deploy-kit/CLI Help/01 aws-deploy.md

                           process to verify that the Lambda is still running properly before the alias is updated.
-                          You could also use this when debugging
+                          You could also use this when debugging build-and-publish (default)
+                          Run both build and publish commands in one shot.
+                          `aws-deploy build-publish` supports all options from
+                          both commands.
+Please see the `aws-deploy build --help` and `aws-deploy publish --help` for a full reference.

   See 'aws-deploy help <subcommand>' for detailed help.

 ```